Information for commercial customers

 Businesses in the Redlands are encouraged to look at ways of reducing their waste and there are many programs that can assist.

 Now is a good time to introduce or improve recycling in your business.
 Office paper, aluminium cans, milk cartons and cardboard boxes can all be recycled in the yellow top recycling bin.
 By removing these items from the waste bin means you will avoid paying the levy on these valuable resources.

 Visit Council’s online A-Z of waste and recycling for a comprehensive list of what items are recyclable – and tips on diverting those that aren’t from landfill.

 If you don’t have a recycle bin at your business, contact Redland City Council on 3829 8999 or visit redland.qld.gov.au/waste to order one.

-All commercial waste disposed of at Council’s waste transfer stations – as well as waste from commercial wheelie bins – is transported to a landfill outside of Redland City.
+All commercial waste disposed of at Council’s Recycling and Waste Centres – as well as waste from commercial wheelie bins – is transported to a landfill outside of Redland City.
 The levy is charged locally as the State has specified it must be collected at the point of disposal.

 For more information about the levy including rates, exemptions and waste reduction programs, visit the Queensland Waste Disposal Levy website or phone the Department of Environment and Science on 13 7468 (13 QGOV).